-Can I kiss a girl if I am not married to her yet?
+Can you kiss a girl or boy if you are not married to her or him yet?

-I’m answering your question assuming you are a Christian.
-In some cultures kissing is a common form of greeting among friends and family members, but your question concerns kissing that is altogether different.
+In some cultures kissing is a common form of greeting among friends and family members, but this question concerns kissing that is altogether different.
 It is called romantic kissing.
 Ephesians 5:3 gives us the standard for the manner in which we should behave when we are courting: “But among you there must not be even a hint of sexual immorality, or of any kind of impurity, or of greed, because they are improper for God’s holy people.”
 Thus all sexual activity outside of marriage is sin, and all romantically oriented physical activity is sexual activity.
 This includes premarital kissing.

 Some people may say that there is no harm in ‘just kissing’.
 However, God’s design of sex doesn’t merely include the act of sexual intercourse.
 It’s also everything that leads up to that act .
 It’s called foreplay, and it’s a fundamental part of God’s design for sex.
 This illustration from a counsellor makes it clear: “Sexual activity is like a down-hill on-ramp to a highway.
 It’s one way.
 You gather momentum the second you enter it, and according to the Great Engineer’s design of the highway system, there’s only one reason to get on it.”